KayesAshfaQ/getx_ultimate_template/README.md

 ## Git Commit Message Conventions

 When committing changes, we follow certain conventions to make our commit messages more readable and useful.
-Here are the types of commits we use:
+Here are the types of commits we must use:

 - `feat`: A new feature is introduced with the changes.
 - `fix`: A bug fix has occurred.